CREATIVE DIRECTOR / EXEC. PRODUCER

 Richard is bridging the gap between real estate and media production.

 Grace Alvarez is a writer, editor, and social media manager.
-She has worked with NASA, the Stan Lee Foundation, Grand Reserve, and various television productions and commercial campaigns.
-She is Angel Gracia's executive assistant, writer, and editor for projects developed by Creative Tank and an intern for the Promise Fund of Florida, which was founded by Nancy Brinker.
+She has worked with NASA, the Stan Lee Foundation, Visa, and various television productions and commercial campaigns.
+She is Angel Gracia's executive assistant, writer, and editor for projects developed by Creative Tank.
+She was an executive assistant for the Promise Fund of Florida, which was founded by Nancy Brinker.